-Generalizing the characterization of all srg with minimum eigenvalue $s=-2$, Sims (in \cite{RCh}, see also Neumaier \cite{Neu}) classified all strongly regular graphs $srg(n,k,e,d)$ with integral minimum eigenvalue $s=-m$, $m\ge 2$.
+Generalizing the characterization of all strongly regular graphs with minimum eigenvalue $s=-2$, Sims (\cite{RCh}, see also Neumaier \cite{Neu}) classified all strongly regular graphs $srg(n,k,e,d)$ with integral minimum eigenvalue $s=-m$, $m\ge 2$.
 They are of four types, 3 infinite families (complete multipartite graphs, Latin square graphs and Steiner graphs) and a finite number of sporadic graphs (not explicitly given) such that $1\le d\le m^3(2m-3)$.

 We next give the characterization of complementary equienergetic graphs of this kind. \begin{prop} Let $\G$ be a strongly regular graph with minimal eigenvalue $s=-m$, $m\ge 2$.
 If $\G$ is not sporadic, then $\G$ is equienergetic with its complement if and only if $\G$ is a complete multipartite graph $K_{m \times m}$ in the imprimitive case or $\G$ is a Latin square graph $LS_m(n)$ for any $n \ge 2$ in the primitive case. \end{prop}